 The driver for the establishment of Council was financial need.
-At the time, it was agreed that the Bar Council should support King’s Inns and in return would have active participation in its governance.
+At the time, it was agreed that the Bar of Ireland should support King’s Inns and in return would have active participation in its governance.

-In the 1970s, the Benchers transferred the management of the affairs of the Society to Council reserving the functions of admission to the Degree of Barrister and Law and disciplinary matters.
+In the 1970s, the Benchers transferred the management of the affairs of the Society to Council reserving the functions of admission to the degree of Barrister-at-Law and disciplinary matters.

 More information about the Committees and elected members can be found here.

-The day–to–day operations at King’s Inns are managed and directed by the CEO and Under Treasurer, the Dean, Registrar and the Librarian who work together with their departments in delivering the Strategy alongside Council as well as carrying out the main objectives of the Society.
+The day–to–day operations at King’s Inns are managed and directed by the CEO and Under Treasurer, the Dean, Registrar and the Librarian.
+They work together with their departments in delivering the Strategy alongside Council as well as carrying out the main objectives of the Society.

 View more about our people here.